MiamiOH-CSE274/Portfolio/README.md

 * Implement a heap as part of the Graph Algorithms lab (TODO)
 * Implement a heap as part of the Graph Project (TODO)
 * Consult with Dr. Brinkman on an alternative project

+I chose to do the Heap Lab for the implementation of a Heap.
+Here is a link to my repository on github which includes the source code: https://github.com/MiamiOH-CSE274/07_Heap_Lab/tree/kojsmn

 7 - Create an implementation of either Adjanency Lists or Adjacency Matrices
 ----